LarsEKrueger/hunter-killer/README.md

 * Max: 1000000
 * Internal name: `hunter-killer-freq-state`

+### Distance to target when assembling before attack (new in version 0.5)

+When a spidertron group plans an attack, it tries to keep the distance to the target where the group assembles higher than the value of this setting.
+Higher values can lead to a larger spread of the killers during the attack.

+* Earliest visible effect: Next group assembly
+* Default: 300
+* Min: 1
+* Max: 1000000
+* Unit: Tiles
+* Internal name: `hunter-killer-assemble-distance`

+### Number of Killers to group for an attack (new in version 0.5)

+Number of spidertrons to attack together.
+Lower numbers allow to attack more targets at the same time (e.g. during rapid groth of the pollution cloud).
+Higher numbers increase the power of a single attack.

+* Earliest visible effect: Next group assembly
+* Default: 2
+* Min: 1
+* Max: 1000000
+* Unit: Spidertrons
+* Internal name: `hunter-killer-attack-group-size`

 ## Limitations and Recommended Mods

 Spidertrons, even those controlled by an "advanced" AI such as this mod, are not